BuildingSync/BuildingSync-website/README.md

 1. Review these mapping files and make changes as needed.

-1. Once satisfied with the mappings,
+1. Once satisfied with the mappings, run the same command with the --save_to_db flag:
+    ```bash
+    python manage.py bedes --schema_version=X.X.X --bedes_version=X.X --save_to_db
+    ```
+    Note that you must run this command without the --save_to_db flag first, in order to create the CSV files.